neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 	For Apache to be able to create symlinks, you need to use Windows Vista (or newer) and Apache needs to be started with Administrator privileges.

-Now that the file permissions are set, all users who plan using FLOW3 from the command line need to join the web server's group.
+Now that the file permissions are set, all users who plan using TYPO3 Flow from the command line need to join the web server's group.
 On a Linux machine this can be done by typing: